Summer 2014: June 23 - July 22 Download the Undergraduate Program Brochure ( 2.17 mb )

 • See research reports of program alumni: Coursebooks

 OTS selects participants on a rolling basis.
 Please apply early to be considered.

 Applications will no longer be accepted after the program is filled, even if that is before the application deadline.

 If you are interested in a summer for which the deadline has already passed, please contact a member of the OTS Enrollment Management Team for availability.

 Fax: (919) 684-5661

 Biology 280LA Field Tropical Biology offers students the exciting opportunity to study first-hand the evolutionary ecology of important plant and animal taxa in tropical ecosystems.
 Course design emphasizes intensive field work and visits all three OTS field stations as well as other sites.
 Students are thus introduced to a great diversity of tropical habitats, each possessing distinctive biotas that in turn demonstrate unique evolutionary histories and ecological dynamics.
 As part of the course, students work closely with resident professors in the design, implementation, and interpretation of their own independent research project in field ecology.
 Independent projects allow students to learn science by doing science in a beautiful and challenging tropical setting.
 Results are presented orally following the protocol of a scientific meeting.
-Students also submit a formal research report which becomes part of the permanent records of OTS field stations.
+Students also submit a formal research report that becomes part of the permanent records of the OTS field stations.